mopidy/mopidy/docs/api/js.rst

     var mopidy = new Mopidy({autoConnect: false});
     // ... do other stuff, like hooking up events ... mopidy.connect();

+When creating an instance, you can specify the following settings:

+``autoConnect``
+    Whether or not to connect to the WebSocket on instance creation.
+Defaults to true.

+``backoffDelayMin``
+    The minimum number of milliseconds to wait after a connection error before we try to reconnect.
+For every failed attempt, the backoff delay is doubled until it reaches ``backoffDelayMax``.
+Defaults to 1000.

+``backoffDelayMax``
+    The maximum number of milliseconds to wait after a connection error before we try to reconnect.
+Defaults to 64000.

+``webSocket``
+    An existing WebSocket object to be used instead of creating a new WebSocket.
+Defaults to undefined.

+``webSocketUrl``
+    URL used when creating new WebSocket objects.
+Defaults to ``ws://<document.location.host>/mopidy/ws``, or
+    ``ws://localhost/mopidy/ws`` if ``document.location.host`` isn't
+    available, like it is in the browser environment.

 Hooking up to events